Questions, answered

 Pricing & billing

-Two paid plans plus a partnership programme.
+Two paid plans plus a custom Enterprise option.
 Standard (€129/mo) — AI usage included, up to 5 projects.
 BYOK (€49/mo + your Anthropic API key) — same product, unlimited projects, you bring the key and pay Anthropic directly.
-Partnership (free) is invitation-only for a small number of hand-picked teams shaping the roadmap with us.
+Enterprise is for larger teams that need custom limits, volume pricing, and priority support — talk to us.
 Every plan includes unlimited Members.
 Full breakdown on the pricing page.

 Open Organisation Settings → Billing and click into the Stripe customer portal to cancel directly.
 Paid features stay active until the end of the current billing period; access pauses automatically after that.
 Data is retained for 90 days so you can resume any time, then permanently deleted.
 No retention call, no email loop.